-2.89.
+2.90.
 I&C documentation should:

 - a.
 Provide the means of communicating information between the various phases of and the various parties involved in the design process; - b.
 Provide a record showing that all requirements have been correctly interpreted and fulfilled in the installed system; - c.
 Communicate operationally essential and safety design related information to the plant operating personnel; - d.
-Provide a foundation for plant maintenance and for potential future revisions to the design; - e.
+Provide a foundation for plant and I&C system maintenance and for potential future revisions to the design; - e.
 Be traceable throughout the I&C life cycle phases; - f.
 Be controlled under a configuration management system, and; - g.
-Be unambiguous, complete, consistent, well structured, readable, understandable to their target audience (e.g., domain experts, safety engineers, software designers), verifiable, and maintainable. - 2.90.
-Adequate documentation will facilitate operation, surveillance, troubleshooting, maintenance, future modification or modernization of the system, as well as training of plant and technical support staff. - 2.91.
-The operating organization should establish or be provided with documentation for I&C systems and components that, as a minimum, cover the following topics: - a.
+Be unambiguous, complete, consistent, well structured, readable, understandable to their target audience (e.g., domain experts, safety engineers, software designers), verifiable, and maintainable.

+2.91.
+Adequate documentation will facilitate operation, surveillance, troubleshooting, maintenance, future modification or modernization of the system, as well as training of plant and technical support staff.

+2.92.
+The operating organization should establish or be provided with documentation for I&C systems and components that, as a minimum, cover the following topics:

+- a.
 Design requirements; - b.
-Functions and functional design; - c.
+Functions and functional design;

+- c.
 Principles of operation; - d.
 The system role in the overall plant concept; - e.
 Design features, including identification of features that are important to safety; - f.
 As-built design and configuration documentation; - g.
-As-built location of systems and their main components; - h.
+As-built location of systems and their main components, including sensors and actuators; - h.
 Interfaces with and dependencies on other plant systems; - i.
 Facilities and requirements for surveillance, testing, diagnostics, maintenance, and operation; - j.
 Documentation of test procedures and results; - k.
-Equipment qualification;

-- 1. The design and development process and quality requirements followed in the design; - m.
+Equipment qualification; - 1.
+The design and development process and quality requirements followed in the design; - m.
 Strategies for all phases of testing, including commissioning; - n.
 Design and development verification and validation methods and results; - o.
 Operating instructions; - p.
-Recommendations and purchasing specifications for provision of spare parts and components. - q.
-Security design features and their application. - If the design makes use of assumptions about the operating organization's, operational security policies and practices (including computer security), these are to be communicated to the user.
-It might be appropriate to include elements of such descriptions in separate documents so that their distribution can be more restricted than other system information. - 2.92.
+Emergency operating procedures, and severe accident guidelines, to cover all normal operation modes and postulated accident scenarios; - q.
+Recommendations and purchasing specifications for provision of spare parts and components. - r.
+Security design features and their application.

+If the design makes use of assumptions about the operating organization's, operational security policies and practices (including computer security), these are to be communicated to the user.
+It might be appropriate to include elements of such descriptions in separate documents so that their distribution can be more restricted than other system information.

+2.93.
 Documentation of acquisition and supply processes and requirements, design, fabrication activities, software code, and verification and validation should be available for assessment by the operating organization, regulatory authorities, or independent third parties acting for these organizations (see paragraphs 9.95 to 9.98).